 Enroll my child in the Religious Education Process:

-In person registration begins in mid May through the end of June.
+Registration begins in June through the end of August.
 No registration by mail will be accepted.

 Children entering the first grade and new students must submit a copy of their baptismal certificate, and where applicable, copies of all other sacramental certificates along with a transcript letter from their previous religious education program.
-You can obtain a registration form at the religious education office or go to our website where you can download the religious education registration packet.
-Go to www.moremercy.org and click on the link to Religious Education to access this information.
+To register, go to www.moremercy.org and click on the link to Religious Education.

 Placement of students is offered on a first come first serve basis.
 If the session you request is unavailable, you must provide a second and maybe a third choice.
-Because of our large enrollment, all class assignments are final at the time of registration.
+All class assignments are final at the time of registration.

 Become a Catholic – R.C.I.A.
 (Rite of Christian Initiation for Adults):